Website Design that Converts

 Geisinger has a great website design that highlights some social proof, yet maintains a simple and easily navigated design.
 (They have since updated their web design.)

-If your practice has a social media presence, you may also consider adding a widget or link at the bottom of your website so that people can check out your social media profiles and connect with you.
+If your practice has a social media presence, you may also consider adding a widget or link at the bottom of your website so that people can check out your dental practice social media profiles and connect with you.

 Take a look at how Loyola Medicine does this.

 Web Design That Converts

 When it comes down to it, the quality of your website design isn’t a question of pretty or ugly, modern or outdated.
 It’s all a matter of how easy your website is to use for the visitor (not for you), and how your practice is perceived by the visitor (not by you).

 It isn’t just about having a site that looks good.
 The elements we’ve outlined here will ensure that visitors have a positive experience.
 Through minimalism, social proof, optimized navigation, and more, visitors will understand your practice and why it’s a better choice than that of your competitors.